grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

   It's either visible on the external _What's new in Cloud_ page or is going to automatically become visible on the release date.
 - **Live**: Your entry is visible on the _What's new in Cloud_ page.

+### What's new timing

+Enter release notes into the CMS _two to four weeks before the feature is available_, depending on the size of the product or feature.

+For Grafana versioned releases, have your release notes entered in the CMS _by the cut-off date_ communicated by the delivery team.

+This gives the Go To Market (GTM) team time for promotion and enablement.
+For more information, refer to the [Record Announce Document Ship (RADS) guidelines](https://wiki.grafana-ops.net/w/index.php/Engineering/RADS).

 ### Create a What's new entry

 <!-- vale Grafana.GoogleWill = NO -->

 When you're ready to add a What's new entry, complete the following steps:

+1. Go to the What's new collection of the [website CMS](https://admin.grafana.com/content-admin/#/collections/whats-new) and click **New Feature** at the top of the page.
 1. Fill out [the CMS fields](#cms-fields).
 1. Click **Save**.
    The entry is now in **Draft** status and the CMS opens a pull request in the `grafana/website` repository.